Glossary

 CAN-SPAM

-The US law setting baseline rules for commercial email — opt-out model, accurate headers, physical address, and 10-day unsubscribe.
+The US law setting baseline rules for commercial email: opt-out model, accurate headers, physical address, and a 10-day unsubscribe.

 Career Transition

-A deliberate shift in role, industry, or employment structure — requiring new skills, credibility, and a revised professional narrative.
+A deliberate shift in role, industry, or employment structure that requires new skills, credibility, and a revised professional narrative.

 Casl (Canada’s Anti Spam Legislation)